coder/code-server/README.md

 ```

 - **Consistent environment:** Code on your Chromebook, tablet, and laptop with a
-  consistent dev environment. develop more easily for Linux if you have a
+  consistent dev environment.
+Develop more easily for Linux if you have a
-  Windows or Mac, and pick up where you left off when switching workstations.
+  Windows or Mac and pick up where you left off when switching workstations.
 - **Server-powered:** Take advantage of large cloud servers to speed up tests,
   compilations, downloads, and more.
 Preserve battery life when you're on the go
   since all intensive computation runs on your server.

 ![Screenshot](/doc/assets/ide.gif)

+## VS Code

+- See [our VS Code readme](./src/vscode) for more information about how
+  code-server and VS Code work together.

 ## Getting Started